INDEX

 (7) Dialogues with institutional investors (two questions)

-Year Ending November 2024 Evaluation Process
+Year Ended November 2025 Evaluation Process

-December 2024: Consideration of policy to implement effectiveness evaluation
+October2025: Consideration of policy to implement effectiveness evaluation

-March 2025 to April (scheduled): Board of Directors to discuss future initiatives based on results of the survey
+January 2026: Share results of survey to the Board of Directors and discuss future initiatives based on results of the survey

 ②Board of Corporate Auditors